volkerholloh/phoenix-ansible/README.md

 ansible-playbook 03-deploy-application.yml
 ```

-This process builds a Mix release locally, transfers the resulting tarball to the server, and applies any changes to the Caddyfile and service unit file.
-Expect around 5-10 seconds of downtime during deployment, during which Caddy will serve a basic HTML page.
+This playbook builds a Mix release locally and transfers the resulting tarball to the server.
+It also applies any changes to the Caddyfile and service unit file.
+Note: Expect approximately 5-10 seconds of downtime during deployment.
+During this period, Caddy will serve a basic HTML maintenance page.

+---

+**Todo**

+- [ ] Rollback app version using tarballs on server